rdtclark/Hidden_Treasures_Scotland/readme.md

 As you can see, this temporary container runs a simple command, mongoimport that takes a JSON array of seeds contained in the `seed.json`.

-This result should have been achievable through the creating the database during building the `db` container, then passing an initialisation script to mongodb however it did not seem to have the intended affect.
+This result should have been achievable during building the `db` container, then passing an initialisation script to mongodb however it did not seem to have the intended affect.
 Failing to create users or seed the data.